lloydwatkin/massah/README.md

 - **os_version**: Operating system version.
 No default
 - **browser_version**: Browser version.
 No default
 - **screen_resolution**: Screen resolution.
 No default

+### Browserstack

+__Massah__ can now run tests via [browserstack](http://www.browserstack.com) meaning that you can run your automated UI tests again several browsers on several different operating systems.

+To achieve this set __runner__ equal to **browserstack** and set values for your username and key.
+An example of how to do this is in the `.massah.js` file.

+__Note:__ If running parallel tests running more than the permitted parallel test runs on your browserstack account will result in tests failing.

 ## Getting help